Beth A. Habecker, PhD

 Background & Education

 B.A.
 1987, Spring Arbor University

-My lab is interested in understanding the changes that occur in the cardiac innervation following ischemia reperfusion (a heart attack).
-Alterations in the sympathetic innervation of the heart after myocardial infarction can trigger arrhythmias and sudden cardiac death.
-These neuronal changes are not well understood, but blocking cardiac receptors for the neurotransmitter norepinephrine (NE) can help prevent arrhythmias.
-We are trying to understand the molecular basis for these changes in noradrenergic function, investigating the regulation of neuronal proteins that synthesize, store, and remove NE, and the genes that encode them.
-We are also examining the induction of neuropeptides in the cardiac innervation following infarction, and how those peptides alter neurotransmission and cardiac function.
-Finally, we are examining the role of neurotrophins and extracellular matrix in post-infarct denervation and nerve sprouting.
+My lab is interested in understanding the changes that occur in cardiac nerves after myocardial infarction (a heart attack).
+Dysfunction of sympathetic nerves in the heart can trigger arrhythmias and sudden cardiac death.
+The injury-induced changes to cardiac nerves are not completely understood, but blocking cardiac Beta receptors (which are activated by sympathetic nerves) can prevent arrhythmias.
+We are trying to understand the molecular basis for MI-induced changes in sympathetic function, investigating the regulation of neuronal proteins involved in noradrenergic and cholinergic neurotransmission and the genes that encode them.
+We are also examining the induction of neuropeptides in cardiac nerves following MI, and how those peptides alter neurotransmission and cardiac function.
+Finally, we are examining the role of neurotrophins and extracellular matrix in post-infarct denervation and nerve regeneration.
 We use a variety of molecular, biochemical, and histological techniques to investigate the regulation of these proteins and genes, using cell lines, primary neuronal cultures, and whole animal studies.

 Beth Habecker, Ph.D.

 Fax: (503) 494-4352